legault/emacs/README.md

 `M-x org-mode RET` = Press ALT and X, then type "org-mode", then press RETURN/ENTER

-Here is a list of commonly used keybindings: https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf
+[Here is a list](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf) of the most commonly used keybindings.

-Note: You do not need to know all of them to find Emacs useful
+**Note**: You do not need to know all of them to find Emacs useful

 ### CUA-mode

 Newcomers to Emacs should know that Emacs has important defaults for the keybindings C-c, C-x, and C-v.
 Thus, they do not COPY, CUT, and PASTE, as is common outside of Emacs.
 This can be changed manually in your initialization file or by turning on CUA-mode.

-## Customizing your experience
+## Customizing your experience<a name = "Customizing">

 Another strength of Emacs is its customizability.
 Usually the first thing people customize is the initialization file `init.el` (sometimes called the "dot" file), which exists in various forms across platforms.